-Era System Geologic Unit Lithology Hydrogeologic Unit Water Supply Information Cenozoic Quaternary Undifferentiated deposits of Holocene and Pleistocene Age eposits of sand, and alluvial aquifer gallons per minus glocene and gravel about 5 to 30 fee Unconfined aquifer with wells yielding 700 to 1,200 gallons per minute (gpm).
+Era System Geologic Unit Lithology Hydrogeologic Unit Water Supply Information Cenozoic Quaternary Undifferentiated deposits of Holocene and Pleistocene Age Clay, silt, sand, and gravel Elkhorn River valley alluvial aquifer Unconfined aquifer with wells yielding 700 to 1,200 gallons per minute (gpm).
 Depth to water ranges from about 5 to 30 feet (ft).
 Saturated thickness ranges from 50 to 90 ft.
 Missouri River valley alluvial aquifer Aquifer usually unconfined but locally may be partially confined.
 Most wells yield 600 to 1,200 gpm.
 Depth to water ranges from about 5 to 40 ft.
 Saturated thickness ranges from 70 to 100 ft.
 Platte River valley alluvial aquifer Unconfined aquifer with wells yielding 900 to 2,000 gpm.
 Depth to water ranges from about 5 to 15 ft.
 The saturated thickness ranges from 60 to 100 ft.
 Upland area alluvial aquifers Confined or partially confined discontinuous beds of saturated sand and gravel.
 Well yields range from 10 to 300 gpm.
 Depth to water ranges from about 10 to 170 ft.
 The saturated thickness of the sand and gravel deposits is usually less than 20 ft.